xlanor/matilda-legacy/README.md

 # Matilda
 Matilda is a telegram bot written in Python 3 to scrape news articles, written in order to allow me to get a better understanding of Python.
 This bot is purely for educational purposes.

+Matilda is currently still in the development stage.
+Currently, I only have time to work on Matilda on the weekends, so development for this bot might be a little slow.

 ## Supported Sites
 * Straits Times
 * Todayonline